THC-QA/QA_SFIA_Project/README.md

 + The ERD was edited into its final version, and will be coloured appropriately to reflect the state of project at completion.
 A mySQL file has been created in order to institute the framework of the database to fulfil the MVP of the project brief.
 A further mySQL file acts as a secondary backup to populate the tables with example data to showcase the website.

++ A barebones CRUD functional website has been created in python, HTML, and CSS.
+It uses the Flask module with Jinja2, mysqlDB, and WTForms.
+Issues have been encountered involving WTForms implementation.
+Several of the user stories have been completed, but the others are on hold until the usefulness of a user system is decided on.
+A Requirements file has been added to the Flask app, currently hosted on a different repository pending Jenkins integration.

 ### End Point

 ## Risk Assessment